2hats-co/2hats-student-portal/src/containers/OnboardingContainer.md

 the user document, or if they have not finished onboarding, i.e. they have not reached the last onboarding stage, they will be redirected to here via the [`Landing`](#landing) component.

+## WARNING: Do not have two different stages open in different sessions

+The container will update the `onboardingStage` so when another session updates the field with its value, the current one will try to update the field again, causing an **infinite loop**.